jteng2/CSE-403-RecipeCart/reports/wk10_report.md

 working on the front end.
 - UI design (Devi, Charles, Jason):

 ### This week's goals

-- Back-end (Devi, Charles, Jason):
-- Front-end (Caleb, Ricky):
-- UI design (Devi, Charles, Jason):
+N/A

 # Individual Contributions

 ### Last week's goals

-- Charles: Write tests for the backend part of the frontend-backend connector.
-Implement and write tests for more use cases.
-- Devi: Next week, I hope to be working on a remaining use cases and do research for the login component.
-- Ricky: Work on more of the use cases and build out more of the features.
+- Charles: Implement login validation.
+If possible, figure out a way to test the backend-frontend connector that works with `./gradlew`.
+- Devi: Finish the mongo data entry script.
+Work with others in the backend to do the database connections.
+- Ricky: This week I plan to get these API routes implemented in the front end so that the front end is populated with dynamic data.
-- Caleb: This week I will finalize user authentication and update our existing use cases to properly access the database via our RESTful API.
-Additionally, I will finalize the user profile page to work with user login.
+- Caleb: This week I will work to implement the API routes into the frontend and finish off the list of features our website is expected to have.
-- Jason: Finish connecting to mongo and help with any tests.
+- Jason: Work towards whatever else needs to be completed and help finish connecting to mongo.

 ### Progress and Issues